 Deferred income taxes are provided under the liability method and reflect the net tax effects of temporary differences between the tax basis of assets and liabilities and their reported amounts in the financial statements.
-Due to our continued losses, we were required to provide a valuation allowance on the deferred tax assets recorded on losses during the first quarter of 2004.
-As a result, part of our first and all of our second, third and fourth quarter 2004 net losses were not reduced by any tax benefit n.
-Maintenance and Repair Costs - o.
-Advertising Costs - p.
-Stock Plans and Awards -
+Due to our continued losses, we were required to provide a valuation allowance on the deferred tax assets recorded on losses beginning with the third quarter of 2004.
+As a result, our net losses for the third and fourth quarter of 2004 were not reduced by any tax benefit.

+n.
+Maintenance and Repair Costs -